 In a physical event it can be tough to even get your audience to fill out an opinion form.
 Zuddl allows organizers to observe the micro moments of a customer’s journey, throughout the event, whether it be watching product demos, interactions with virtual booth owners, or time spent in the lobby.
 Better analytics makes for improved customization and more efficient use of your resources and budget.

-Physical events demand an insane level of logistical work: sourcing venues, planning floor layouts, hiring equipment, set-up, and the like.
+Physical events demand an insane level of logistical work: sourcing venues, planning floor layouts, hiring equipment, putting up an event flyer, the final set-up, and the like.
 All of this can sap your team’s energy and detract attention from the brand itself.

 Virtual events, conversely, are no-frills versions that are easy to plan and execute.
 That way you have more time and energy to strategically position your brand.